01

 “Even if we are late by a second, we have to stand outside for the whole class.”

-Started to run through the corridors of the temple.
+Started running through the corridors of the temple.

 Towards the beach.
 Her third love.

-Her excitement lifting with every step she took closer to the shore.
+Her excitement lifted with every step she took closer to the shore.

 Higher and higher.